 Before SI invests in a company, due diligence is performed.
-This applies even if the technology is particularly promising.
-Commercial potential and the resources required to manufacture a saleable product are two particular areas to which we consider important.
+This applies even if the technology is up-and-coming.
+Commercial potential and the resources required to manufacture a saleable product are two particular areas we consider important.
 This must be balanced against realistic financing.
 If SI wishes to participate, an offer will be issued based on this assessment, the ownership rights already accrued by SRL, and the amount to be invested by SI.

 9. Corporate social responsibility